alezhao/motionfacedetect/oss/ubuntu/readme.md

    * Login default account with username: ubuntu password: ubuntu, system will ask to change password at first login.

-   * If you located in China, please change APT source to Ali cloud
+   * If you located in China, please change APT source to Ali cloud otherwise not

      * `sudo vim /etc/apt/sources.list`